huahaiy/dlmdb/README.md

 `mdb_cursor_key_rank` mirrors the cursor-oriented routines for callers that do not want to leave the cursor's current position.

-## Implementation notes

-Datalevin extends LMDB's B+tree with optional per-branch cardinalities when a database is opened using `MDB_COUNTED`.
-Those counts are already consumed by `mdb_count_range` and `mdb_get_rank`; the new rank-lookup APIs reuse the same metadata from the read path:

-1. The helper validates that the key (and, in dupsort mode, the individual duplicate) exists by using the cursor stack.
-This guarantees the rank is only reported for confirmed entries.
-2. Once positioned, the helper calls into the existing prefix-count machinery (`mdb_prefix_pair_leq`) to aggregate the number of elements that precede the target.
-This walks the branch counts and, for dupsort pages, performs a local traversal of the duplicate sub-tree.
-3. Prefix-compressed leaves are handled transparently, because the same decode cache and contribution helpers are shared across both directions of the rank API.

-The result is an inverse-rank query that runs in O(log n) time with the same performance characteristics as the forward `mdb_get_rank`, without maintaining any additional on-disk metadata.

-## Range counting helpers
+## Range Counting API

-Counting records without walking the entire tree is often more useful than materialising the data.
+Counting records without walking the entire tree is more efficient than counting while materializing the data.
 DLMDB exposes three helpers that are backed by the same counted-branch metadata used for the rank APIs:

 * `mdb_count_all(txn, dbi, flags, &total)` – Returns the total number of key/value pairs in a counted database.
 Works for both plain and dupsort DBIs.